nridwan/elysian-realm/README.md

 bun run test:watch  # Run tests in watch mode
 ```

-Note: Use `bun run test` rather than `bun test` to ensure compatibility with the Vitest test suite and `vi` utilities used in the test files.
+Note: This project uses Bun's built-in test runner.
+Both `bun test` and `bun run test` will work, but `bun test` is the direct way to run tests using Bun's native testing capabilities.

 ## Environment Variables